This Eating Italy Florence food tour takes place in Oltrarno, on the other side of the Arno river away from the main historical area.

 Bar Le Nuvole – Borgo San Frediano, 31

-Our first stop was at a small bar where we enjoyed a Machiatone and a traditional rice pudding tart known as Budino di Riso.
-I had tasted one the previous day and had not been very impressed by the stiff tasteless offering.
+The first stop on our Florence half day tour was at a small bar.
+We enjoyed a Machiatone and a traditional rice pudding tart known as Budino di Riso.
+I had tasted one the previous day and had not been very impressed by the stiff tasteless filling.
 However, the tart at Le Nuvole was still warm and infused with the flavour of lemon.
 It was a bright start to the food filled day.

 We utilised the small, albeit clean washrooms before moving on to the next stop.